 Initial development of VERDI was done by the Argonne National Laboratory for the U.S. Environmental Protection Agency (EPA) and its user community.
 Argonne National Laboratory's work was supported by the EPA though U.S. Department of Energy contract DE-AC02-06CH11357.
 Further development has been performed by the University of North Carolina Institute for the Environment under U.S. EPA Contract No. EP-W-05-045 and EP-W-09-023, by Lockheed Corporation under U.S. EPA contract No. 68-W-04-005, and Argonne National Laboratory.
 VERDI is licensed under the Gnu Public License (GPL) version 3, and the source code is available through verdi.sourceforge.net.
-Instructions for developers within the community are included in the Developer User Guide (see Section 1.2).
+Instructions for developers within the community are included in the Developer User Guide (see Section 1.3).
 VERDI is supported by the Community Modeling and Analysis System (CMAS) Center under U.S. EPA Contract No. EP-W-09-023.
+The batch script and VERDI Script Editor were developed and documented under U.S. EPA Contract No. EP-D-07-102, through an Office of Air Quality Planning and Standards project managed by Kirk Baker.
 The CMAS Center is located within the Institute for the Environment at the University of North Carolina at Chapel Hill.

-This guide describes VERDI version 1.2 released in December 2009.
+This guide describes VERDI version 1.3 released in June 2010.